Introducing Wonder Into Jewish Education

 Constructivism is an educational approach built on the philosophy and theory that individuals learn best when they actively construct knowledge and build understanding and meaning.
 Synthesizing the research on child development, learning science and related areas, constructivist educators facilitate individualized opportunities for student growth.
 Constructivist educators believe in engendering intellectual curiosity and celebrating students’ intrinsic interests and motivations.

 New, emerging and experienced educators interested in learning to employ progressive, student centered approaches in Jewish studies settings should apply.
 A Bachelor’s degree or equivalent is required.

-PELA Fellows complete an Azrieli Master’s Degree in Jewish Education, participating full time for one year.
+PELE Fellows complete an Azrieli Master’s Degree in Jewish Education, participating full time for one year.
 Their coursework is tailored to focus on constructivism and best practices in teaching Jewish studies.
 Participation requires a full time commitment.
-PELA fellows may not hold other employment positions during the program.
+PELE fellows may not hold other employment positions during the program.

 The fellowship begins with a week-long orientation in late Summer.
 During Fall and Spring terms, fellows spend two days each week on the YU Washington Heights campus in New York, participating in Azrieli classes and constructivism-focused seminars.
 The other three days each week, fellows complete their student teaching in progressive classrooms.
 Approximately once a month fellows embark on field experiences at progressive settings to see their coursework and seminar discussions actualized.

 Chief among such destinations is the Yeshiva Lab School and Kohelet High School in Philadelphia.
 While most observations will be completed in one day, four multi-day visits are scheduled each year, with meals, travel and lodging arranged by the fellowship.

 PELE fellows benefit from close mentorships with leaders in the field.
 Their professional growth is served both through participation with peers and interaction with the larger Jewish educational network.